umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-Deploy-and-Courier-Upgrade.md

 Here are the steps you need to follow carefully to manually upgrade Courier on your Umbraco Cloud project:

 1. Download the latest version of Umbraco Courier here: http://nightly.umbraco.org/?container=umbraco-courier-release
-    * Choose the file called Courier.Concorde.UI.vX.Y.Z.zip - where *X.Y.Z* in the version number
+    * Choose the file called Courier.Concorde.UI.vX.Y.Z.zip - where *X.Y.Z* is the version number
 2. Unzip the file on your computer
 3. Copy/Paste the files from the unzipped folder to your local project folder
     * If you've added custom configuration in the `courier.config` file you may not want to overwrite this file